claus-codes/tutorials/README.md

 }
 console.log('Result of divide()', divide(8022, 6)); // 1337
 ```
 Variable `divide` is assigned a function expression as a value.
-Variables can be called like functions when their value is a function.
+Variables can be called like functions when their *value is a function*.

 ### Arrow functions